-Rebalancing has become an important tool for portfolio management.
+Rebalancing has become an essential tool for portfolio management.
 Nevertheless, the return impact of rebalancing will be affected by market return patterns.
 Regular rebalancing is a mean-reverting strategy.
-For example, if there is a simple 60/40 stock/bond portfolio, stronger stock performance will cause the allocation to deviate from the strategic allocation and lead to a higher allocation to stocks over bonds.
-A rebalance will take money away from the better performing asset and give to the underperforming asset.
-It sells winner and buys losers on a regular basis.
+For example, suppose there is a simple 60/40 stock/bond portfolio.
+In that case, stronger stock performance will cause the allocation to deviate from the strategic allocation and lead to a higher allocation to stocks over bonds.
+A rebalance will take money away from the better-performing asset and give it to the underperforming asset.
+It sells winners and buys losers regularly.
 See “Strategic Rebalancing” by Granger, Harvey, Rattray, and Van Hemert

-There is a simple marriage between rebalancing and trend-following that is consistent with holding winners and not giving to losers.
+There is a simple marriage between rebalancing and trend-following consistent with holding winners and not giving to losers.
 This will offset the impact of rebalancing drag.
-While the impact of strategic rebalancing will be minimal during periods of calm, there will be strong benefit if we move to extremes.
+While the effects of strategic rebalancing will be minimal during periods of calm, there will be a substantial benefit if we move to extremes.
 Applying discipline will allow for positive portfolio convexity at the right times.